 You can even code a smart contract for another smart contract.

 The contract can’t be altered once it is executed.

 Ether tokens are paid to the miners who give their computational power to run these contracts.

 They can be made by ethereum developers or by someone who has a sound knowledge of solidity semantics and ethereum in general.

-You can use already made contracts but i advise you to hire a ethereum developer for the contract so that it is made accurately.
+You can use already made contracts but I advise you to hire an ethereum developer for the contract so that it is made accurately.

 Why Use Ethereum Smart Contracts ?

 - Contracts are encrypted and listed on publicly accessible decentralized platform